Xi reaffirms China's guiding principle for Hong Kong - ExBulletin

 Xi reaffirms China’s guiding principle for Hong Kong

-HONG KONG– Chinese President Xi Jinping on Friday reaffirmed Beijing’s commitment to following the principle of one country, two systems governing Hong Kong, saying it is the best arrangement to maintain the city’s prosperity and stability.
+HONG KONG (AP) Chinese President Xi Jinping on Friday reaffirmed Beijing’s commitment to following the principle of one country, two systems governing Hong Kong, saying it is the best arrangement to maintain the prosperity and stability of the city.

 The principle promises the former British colony the right to retain its own political, social and financial institutions for 50 years after it returns to power from China in 1997.
 But critics say it is becoming increasingly worn, especially after Beijing imposed the 2020 National Security Law, which imprisoned or silenced many dissidents.